CiaranWelsh/EvoGym/docs/source/random_network_generation.rst

 Implementation
 --------------

-The current implementation of RandomNetworkGenerator requires a single argument, and thats an instance of a RNGOptions object, which holds all the options.
+The current implementation of RNGAbstract requires a single argument, and thats an instance of a RNGOptions object, which holds all the options.
 These options include

     * nCompartments: The number of compartments.
-Initialized from contineous uniform distribution between "compartmentLowerBound" and "compartmentUpperBound"
+Initialized from contineous uniform distribution between "compartmentLowerBound_" and "compartmentUpperBound_"
     * nFloatingSpecies.
-      These are initialized with a random variable draw from continueous uniform distribution between "floatingSpeciesLowerBound and "floatingSpeciesUpperBound".
+      These are initialized with a random variable draw from continueous uniform distribution between "floatingSpeciesLowerBound_ and "floatingSpeciesUpperBound_".
     * nBoundarySpecies.
-      These are initialized with a random variable drawn from a discrete uniform distribution between "boundarySpeciesLowerBound" and "boundarySpeciesUpperBound"
+      These are initialized with a random variable drawn from a discrete uniform distribution between "boundarySpeciesLowerBound_" and "boundarySpeciesUpperBound_"
     * rateLaws.
       Define the rate laws that are randomly selected during network generation.
       See below for more details.